Lane-G-Smith/Discord-Bot-Job-Interview-Code-Buddy/README.md

    </tr>
  </table>

-# Installation and deloyment Instructions
+# Installation and deployment Instructions

 # !!This bot does NOT respond to DMs, it must be in a server with you!!